ResponsiveImagesCG/ri-usecases/README.md

 # Use Cases for Responsive Images
-This is the home of the bleeding edege version of the [Use Cases and Requirements for Standardizing Responsive Images](http://usecases.responsiveimages.org/).
+This is the home of the bleeding edge version of the [Use Cases and Requirements for Standardizing Responsive Images](http://usecases.responsiveimages.org/).

 ## Found a bug?
 Want to contribute something?
 If you found a problem with the document, no matter how small,